 Charles was created Prince of Wales by his mother in 1958, his formal investiture with the title was delayed until he was older, taking place in July, 1969 at a lavish ceremony at Caernarfon Castle.
 A special crown was made for the occasion and Lord Snowdon, the husband of of his aunt, Princess Margaret, designed the modern perspex canopy over the dais.

-In 1966, Charles spent two terms at Geelong Grammar School in Victoria, Australlia and was said to have thoroughly enjoyed his stay there.
-He then returned to the much despised Gordonstoun, which he left with 2 A levels in History and French.
+In 1966, Charles spent two terms at Geelong Grammar School in Victoria, Australia and was said to have thoroughly enjoyed his stay there.
+He then returned to the much-despised Gordonstoun, which he left with 2 A levels in History and French.

 He further graduated from Trinity College, Cambridge with a degree in Archaeology and Anthropology and also attended the University College of Wales at Aberystwyth, where he studied the Welsh language, making him the first English Prince of Wales to make a serious attempt to do so.

 Having imprudently stated that he thought thirty a good age to marry, Charles inadvertently brought upon himself the heightened press interest in his romantic attachments in his early thirties.
-He had much publicised relationships with Sabrina Guinness, of the brewing family, Lady Tryon, the wife of an Australian peer and the fiery and flame haired Lady Sarah Spencer, the elder sister of his future wife, Diana.
+He had many publicised relationships with Sabrina Guinness, of the brewing family, Lady Tryon, the wife of an Australian peer and the fiery and flame-haired Lady Sarah Spencer, the elder sister of his future wife, Diana.

 The Prince later formed a relationship with the equally fiery Anna 'Whiplash' Wallace, the daughter of a Scottish landowner.
 Rumours of a possible engagement arose when their friendship came to an abrupt end.
-Anna, true to character, stormed from a birthday party given for the Queen Mother, understandably incensed that Charles had danced all evening with his old flame, Mrs. Parker-Bowles, she was reported to have shouted at him furiously "Nobody treats me like that, not even you.!"
+Anna, true to character, stormed from a birthday party given for the Queen Mother, understandably incensed that Charles had danced all evening with his old flame, Mrs Parker-Bowles, she was reported to have shouted at him furiously "Nobody treats

 The Prince started taking an interest in the teenage Lady Diana Spencer, then a nursery school assistant.
 Diana was extremely pretty, aristocratic, Protestant and a virgin and therefore was eminently suitable in the eyes of Charles' family, being possessing all the qualities required for a future Queen Consort.
 Her grandmother, Ruth, Lady Fermoy, was Lady of the Bedchamber and a close friend of the Queen Mother and the Spencer family had a history of service to the crown, Diana's father had been equerry to the Queen.
 It has been said that the two family matriarchs jointly played cupid.